Julie-Steele/Julie-Steele.github.io/goals-and-challenges.md

 ## Current Short Term

+-  For 1 week (started 1/14) I'm feeling unproductive/sad/angry/bleh send a little discord message and do something to fix it (little run, change task working on, shower, talk to friend, etc and not just sit in the bleh)
-- Run Tue, Thu, Sat for the rest of the semester(11/18)
+- Run Tue, Thu, Sat for the rest of the semester(11/18) update and running a couple times a week since
   - Running at the front of a group is mentally SO much better than me for some reason than the back.
 I was failing the mental game (found it really hard and awful), and now I'm just starting to have happy associations with running.
-- 6 hours of focused work/day before I can sleep challenged by Eric (11/28)
-- Less than 2.5 hours of phone screen time per day (11/28)
-- Must touch phone for 5 Mississippi before clicking
-  - arghhh the dopamine, also super hard to remember
+  - Update I feel a jolt of caffeine feeling after running and it is great!
+Almost addicting ([reminds me of funny studio C video](https://www.youtube.com/watch?v=-NwHNHNXsg0))
+  - Over 20 runs so far
+- Finally quitting cracking my knuckles oh my god (-$1 per crack)

 ## Current Ongoing

+- Thinking more about what the other person wants & giving more of that
 - No silent elevator rides
 - Donating at least 10% income [https://www.givingwhatwecan.org/](https://www.givingwhatwecan.org/)
 - Phone locked to max 30 mins YouTube+TikTok and max 20 mins Instagram (for over a year now I think!)
   - Going great!
 Highly recommend.
 Have someone else set the password
 - Improving my singing!
-Doing next sing and random acapella with Shreya
+Doing chicago and next sing and random acapella with Shreya
+- Curiosity and excitement

 ## Past Challenges

+- 6 hours of focused work/day before I can sleep challenged by Eric (11/28) SUCCESS
+- Less than 2.5 hours of phone screen time per day (11/28) SOME OF EACH
+- Must touch phone for 5 Mississippi before clicking FAILED
+  - arghhh the dopamine, also super hard to remember
 - Try out for as many clubs as possible (rejection therapy) SUCCESS (did 4 dance groups, 2 acapella groups, 1 frat)
   - 3/7 success rate
 - Never tell anyone anything that happens to me (except work related or emergencies), no photos, for 1 week (started 7/10) COMPLETED as a test of if I only do crazy things / creative learning things for the story